EiriniChalatsiadou/Noble-Candles/README.md

 |&check;| User can set the quantity selector to 1
 |&check;| User can use the plus and minus buttons to select the quantity.
 |&check;| User cannot add a quantity of 0 to the cart.
+|&check;| User can see if the products are in stock.
+|&check;| User can see if the products are low in stock.
+|&check;| User can see if the products are out of stock.

 |passed | **View items in my bag to be purchased** also I can identify the total ammount of my purchases before checkout.
 |:---:|:---|